Letters & Words Rendered Artistically as a Great Interior Design Idea for Your Kid’s Room.

-• Give me a decor which is super-personalised and talks about her as a person.
+- Give me a decor that is super-personalised and talks about me as a person.

-• The room interiors have to be unique.
-So use an idea that has never been thought of, by any architect or home interior consultant.
+- So use an idea that has never been thought of by any architect or home interior consultant.

-• Make sure that you ‘wow’ me and my friends.
-Friends after all are probably more important to my teenage kid than the air she breathes.
+- Also, make sure that you ‘wow’ me and my friends.
+(After all, friends are probably more important to my teenage kid than the air she breathes).

 I know what you are thinking.
 ‘Impossible demands’, right?

 Isha started identifying with all these high-risk activities.
 And I started wondering if there was some way to make her room reflect this side of her personality.

 Mission ‘3D Alphabet Wall Decor’ was ON!